-Pork Tenderloin and Sweet Potato Sheet Pan Dinner
+Pork Tenderloin Sheet Pan with Sweet Potatoes

 - Spice rub: Combine dark brown sugar, chili powder, kosher salt, garlic powder.
 If you’d like more kick, add some red pepper flakes!